psaikido/hugle.uk/pages/suttas/sn/100-brahmas-request.md

 ---
 layout: suttas-sn
-title: "SN 1.6.1 Ayacana Sutta: The Request"
+title: "SN 1.6.1 Āyācana Sutta: The Request"
 ---

 The Buddha decides not to teach after his final enlightenment under the Bodhi tree.